NSHipster/articles/2014-09-30-uialertcontroller.md

 `UIAlertController` is initialized with a `title`, `message`, and whether it prefers to be displayed as an alert or action sheet.
 Alert views are presented modally in the center of their presenting view controllers, whereas action sheets are anchored to the bottom.
 Alerts can have both buttons and text fields, while action sheets only support buttons.

 Rather than specifying all of an alert's buttons in an initializer, instances of a new class, `UIAlertAction`, are added after the fact.
 Refactoring the API in this way allows for greater control over the number, type, and order of buttons.
-It also does away with the delegate pattern favored by `UIAlertView` & `UIActionSheet` in favor or much more convenient completion handlers.
+It also does away with the delegate pattern favored by `UIAlertView` & `UIActionSheet` in favor of much more convenient completion handlers.

 ## Comparing the Old and New Ways to Alerts